What is responsive design?

 When it comes to more simple content like banners, cards, etc., or when creating forms, we’d recommend trying to make that responsive across all devices and screen sizes!

-> Child Layout Behavior
+> Flex Child Settings

-Grow if Possible
+Grow if possible

 Use Grow if possible to get content to increase in size if space allows.